TechnoTalksDev/Reko/README.md

 # Reko (Formerly: Project MSS)
 A Minecraft Server Status checker discord bot!
 Still in development not near finished I'll update this readme when the project is closer to being finished!
 ## Website
 Reko has a website now!
-Still working out domains but here's a temporary url: [Linky](http://reko-beta.westus2.azurecontainer.io)
+Go check it out!
+[Linky](https://technotalksdev.github.io/Reko/)
 ## Setup
 If you try and run the code with exactly whats there now you will run into a couple errors!
 1. Please create and .env file in the secrets folder with the value TOKEN.
 Please do not include quotes around the token of your bot.